ReeceGoding/Frustration-One-Year-With-R/README.md

     ##   NA
     ```

-    When you try to give an atomic vector names, R will only try to name
+    When you try to give an atomic vector ordinary names, R will only
-    it element-by-element (even if said vector has dimensions).
-Data
+    try to name it element-by-element (even if said vector has
-    frames, on the other hand, make no distinction between names and
+    dimensions).
+Data frames, on the other hand, treat names as
     colnames.
 R ultimately sees named matrices as named atomic vectors
     that happen to have a second dimension.
 This means that you can
     subset them with both `["name"]` and `[, "name"]` and get different